-Frank has over 43 years in the nuclear nonproliferation and satellite imagery intelligence analysis with 48 years experience, that includes employment at both US and European National Nuclear Laboratories.
-During the period from 1996-98, Frank was a Nuclear Chief Inspector for the United Nation’s International Atomic Energy Agency (IAEA) during ground inspections in Iraq, focusing primarily on equipment/materials “Hide Sites”, and “Capable Sites” that were deemed potentially associated with weapons of mass destruction development and/or production.
+Frank Pabian is a globally recognized expert in the fields of nuclear nonproliferation and satellite imagery intelligence analysis with 48 years experience, that includes employment at both US and European National Nuclear Laboratories.
+During the period from 1996-98, Frank was a Nuclear Chief Inspector for the UN’s International Atomic Energy Agency (IAEA) during ground inspections in Iraq, focusing primarily on equipment/materials “Hide Sites” and “Capable Sites” potentially associated with weapons of mass destruction development and/or production.
 His Iraq Action Team’s efforts helped garner support for the IAEA and its Director General to be awarded the Nobel Peace Prize.

 Frank is recipient of the US Intelligence Community Seal Medallion (gold medal) for “sustained superior performance” for Nuclear Non-Proliferation Treaty verification support to the IAEA during South Africa’s denuclearization, and for associated discoveries derived from original analysis of all-source, including open source, information.
 He was also named a Los Alamos National Laboratory Fellow, having served as the senior geospatial open-source information analyst in the Global Security Directorate to help solve key intelligence questions in a geospatial context.
 During 2014-2016, served as a Senior Fellow Researcher during governmental overseas service at the Joint Research Centre in Ispra, Italy; and is continuing as an Affiliate at Stanford University's Center for International Security and Cooperation where, previously, Frank was a Research Fellow during the 2011-2012 academic year.